Hey, lift your head.

 I can’t take this from you, but walking alone ends now.

-And I can support you so that burden is a little bit lighter for the rest of this particular journey.
+And, I will support you so that burden is a little bit lighter for the rest of this particular journey.

 Maybe some frames of our film are solitary pictures of just me, you.